 - Bully Magnet: Kyung-min was this in his middle school days because of how weak he was.

 - Character Development: Kim Chul actually realizes how stupid it is to kill yourself just to prove a point and spite some bullies during graduation.
 He realizes that it'll pass and he has to be strong, swallow his pride and go back to school so that he can help his mother when he grows up.

 - Corrupt the Cutie: Kyung-min was a shy young boy that gets bullied around a lot, and tries to be friendly with the new students such as Kim Chul and Chan-young.
 Until befriending Kim Chul influenced him in taking part of murdering a cat and even if he became a successful businessman, it didn't last long and the movie opens with him murdering his wife.

 - Creator Cameo: The director himself appears as one of the students in one shot.

 - Death of a Child: Kim Chul, a middle schooler, dies at the end.

 - Disappeared Dad: Averted.
 Kim Chul and his mother find his father's body in the morgue.

-- Evil vs. Evil: Kyung-min, Kim Chul and Jong-suk are hardly better than the bullies, since they murder an innocent cat just to make them "stronger".
+- Evil Versus Evil: Kyung-min, Kim Chul and Jong-suk are hardly better than the bullies, no matter how much you may empathize with them for the bullying they get (or Kim Chul for fighting back the bullies only to be mislabeled as a bully himself), since they slaughter an innocent cat just to make themselves "stronger".